Pretriangulated 2-representations via dg algebra 1-morphisms: Generalities

-modulo the subgroup generated by diagrams where there exists a morphism $\eta$, as indicated by the dashed arrow, such that $\phi_0=y\eta$; \item the differential of such a pair $(\phi_0,\phi_1)$ is simply the componentwise differential in $\overline{\C}$. \end{itemize}
+modulo the dg submodule generated by diagrams where there exists a morphism $\eta$, as indicated by the dashed arrow, such that $\phi_0=y\eta$; \item the differential of such a pair $(\phi_0,\phi_1)$ is simply the component-wise differential in $\ov{\C}$. \end{itemize}

+Alternatively, one could define $\vv{\C}$ as the quotient of the category of dg functors from the path category of the quiver $1\to 0$ to $\Bbbk\dgmod$ by the ideal defined in the second bullet point.